m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

-Rhesus and simian RV strains, including RRV (Rhesus), SA11-4F (simian), SA11-NSP1null (simian) were propagated in MA104 cells as previously described (Ding et al., 2016).
+Rhesus and simian RV strains, including RRV (Rhesus), SA11-4F (simian), SA11-NSP1null (simian), were propagated in MA104 cells as previously described (Ding et al., 2016).
 Viruses were activated by trypsin (5 μg/ml) at 37 °C for 30 min prior to infection.
-Cells were washed with PBS three times and incubated with RV at different MOIs at 37 °C for 1 hr.
-After removal of RV inoculum, cells were washed with PBS, cultured in serum-free medium (SFM) and harvested for qPCR and western blot analysis at indicated time points.
+Cells were washed with PBS three times and incubated with RV at different multiplicities of infection (MOIs) at 37 °C for 1 hr.
+After removal of RV inoculum, cells were washed with PBS, cultured in serum-free medium (SFM) and harvested for qPCR and western blot analysis at the indicated time points.

 EW stock virus was prepared by infecting 5-day-old C57BL/6 J mice, and harvesting crude centrifugation-clarified intestinal homogenate as previously described (Ding et al., 2018).

-For all rotavirus infection except indicated elsewhere, 8-day-old wild-type mice, or genetically deficient mice were orally inoculated by gavage with RV EW virus as previously described (Ding et al., 2018).
-Mice were sacrificed, stool and small intestinal tissue were collected at indicated time points post infection.
-Viral loads in intestinal tissues and feces were detected by RT–qPCR.
+For all rotavirus infections, except where indicated elsewhere, 8-day-old wild-type mice or genetically deficient mice were orally inoculated by gavage with RV EW virus, as previously described (Ding et al., 2018).
+Mice were sacrificed, and stool and small intestinal tissue were collected, at the indicated time points post infection.
+Viral loads in the intestinal tissues and feces were detected by RT–qPCR.

 Quantitative analysis of m6A level